 Menu

 The original Victory Gardens began in World War I and became even more popular again during World War II.
-During these times, citizens of the U.S., Canada, Britain, and Australia were encouraged to grow food in any available space in order to supplement their rations and ease the burden on the food supply system.
+During these times, American, Canadian, British, and Australian governments encouraged their citizens to grow food in any available space to supplement their rations and ease the burden on the food supply system.
 The results were spectacular.
 Suburbanites, urbanites, and rural communities collectively grew millions of tons of vegetables during this period.
 And if you’re interested in this idea, you may be wondering exactly how to start a victory garden in this modern day.
 If so, stay tuned, and I’ll give you some of my tips for getting started.
 (And for even more garden tips, check out my Old-Fashioned Gardening Tips from our Grandparents!)

 So for anyone who is interested in how to start a Victory Garden, I’m outlining some simple, straightforward tips to guide you in getting started quickly.

 These tips are mainly focused on containers, raised beds, and/or a basic in-ground vegetable patch.
 There are, however, many other methods of gardening out there, including various no-till methods like Back to Eden gardening.
-I’m not covering those methods here, because I want to help you get your garden growing as quickly, easily, and stress-free as possible (not to mention, the amendments required in some methods, like wood chips, are likely in short supply right now).
+I’m not covering those methods here, because I want to help you get your garden growing as quickly, easily, and stress-free as possible.
 But if you’re interested in getting started with a no-till garden right away, there are many how-to articles on the internet, like this one by Grow Veg.

 Author’s Note: I originally wrote this post in the spring of 2020 when there were shortages of gardening supplies and supply chain interruptions.
 Now in the spring of 2022, it seems we’re having more of the same.
 And while gardening supplies don’t seem to be in short supply the way they were in 2020, there may still be some difficulty in sourcing both seeds and transplants right now.
 With the huge surge in demand, there may be items like seeds, soil, gardening tools, and amendments that are occasionally out of stock or back-ordered.
 But take heart and don’t give up.
 I’m often able to track down the gardening items I’m looking for at my local shops, or online, if necessary.
 If I can’t find what I need, I can always find a workaround.
 Necessity truly is the mother of invention.